-- (i) Develop and monitor water quality standards consistent with state and federal regula- tions. - (ii) Control of the location, construction, modification and operation of discharging facilities through the discharge permit process and through administration of the state's water quality laws. - (d) Department of Agriculture (DA): The application of pesticides is within the regulatory powers of the DA pursuant to ORS 634. - (e) Department of Forestry (DF): The DF shall be responsible for the enforcement of the Forest Practices Act, ORS 527. - (f) Portland Metropolitan Area Local its successor organization: The LGBC is responsible for regulating sewer
+- (i) Develop and monitor water quality standards consistent with state and federal regula- tions.

+- (ii) Control of the location, construction, modification and operation of discharging facilities through the discharge permit process and through administration of the state's water quality laws.

+- (iii) Review and approval of grants and

+loans for waste treatment facilities.

+(iv)Other functions as provided by state

+law.

+- (d) Department of Agriculture (DA): The application of pesticides is within the regulatory powers of the DA pursuant to ORS 634.

+- (e) Department of Forestry (DF): The DF shall be responsible for the enforcement of the Forest Practices Act, ORS 527.

+- (f) Portland Metropolitan Area Local